sethstenzel/clipboard_img_auto_saver/readme.md

 echo Press any key to continue and kill script...` if someone who can actually code (i cant) wants to fix it that would be awesome.

--also this script uses quite a bit of cpu currently, i(epiicpenguin) assume its because its constantly checking new screenshots with no wait time, it needs some work.
+-also this script uses quite a bit of cpu currently, i(epiicpenguin) assume its because its constantly checking new screenshots with no wait time, this  needs some work.

 -I did try and user pyinstaller to make a bin file at one point but there was some sort of failure and I don't have time to try and troubleshoot it.